nodiscc/xsrv/README.md

 ## Requirements

+This tool requires:
-- One or more target Linux servers (_hosts_): see [server preparation](docs/server-preparation.md)
+ - one or more target servers (_hosts_): see [server preparation](docs/server-preparation.md)
-- A remote administration machine (_controller_): see [ansible controller preparation](docs/ansible-controller-preparation.md)
+ - a remote administration machine (_controller_) from which playbooks will be run against your _hosts_.
+See [ansible controller preparation](docs/ansible-controller-preparation.md)

 ## Usage

 ### Basic deployment

-The default `xsrv` playbook installs/manages a basic set of roles on a single server:
+The [default playbook](playbooks/xsrv/playbook.yml) installs/manages a basic set of roles on a single server.

 ```bash
 # create a base directory for your playbooks/environments